Plastic Surgery FAQ: Your Cosmetic Surgery Questions Answered

 Before deciding on any surgical procedure, it is natural to have doubts.
-Below, I have gathered the questions I receive most frequently from my patients about plastic surgery in general.
-For specific questions about each procedure, please consult the page of the procedure you are interested in: facial lifting, rhinoplasty, blepharoplasty, otoplasty, mentoplasty, facial fat grafting or intimate surgery.
+Below, I have gathered the most common plastic surgery FAQ and cosmetic surgery questions I receive from patients — including those travelling from abroad for medical tourism in Brazil.
+For specific questions about each procedure, please consult the page of the procedure you are interested in: facelift, rhinoplasty, blepharoplasty, otoplasty, mentoplasty, facial fat grafting or intimate surgery.
+You can also learn about costs and payment methods, pre-surgical preparation, and post-surgical recovery.

 What type of anaesthesia is used in surgeries?